Community collaborations: extreme heat exposure reduction through long term relationships with Chelsea and East Boston

 In the absence of natural landscapes and greenery, the city of Chelsea and East Boston absorb and re-emit heat from the sun at a higher rate.
 These concentrated areas are referred to as heat islands.
 Consequently, communities have high exposure to adverse outcomes and more difficulty dealing with extreme heat events.
 With climate change well underway, these urban heat islands are more impacted by intense heat and have less ability to adapt to increasing climate temperatures than other areas.

-In recognition of this vulnerability, BUSPH researchers focused on climate change impacts partnered with Environmental Chelsea Organizers (ECO), the youth group at GreenRoots, to form the Chelsea & East Boston Heat (C-HEAT) study in the summer of 2021.
+In recognition of this vulnerability, BUSPH researchers focused on climate change impacts partnered with GreenRoots to write the grant that supported the formation of the Chelsea & East Boston Heat (C-HEAT) study, which commenced in the summer of 2020.
 This collaborative research project aims to study health concerns related to extreme heat conditions within eight of the most vulnerable populations residing in East Boston.
 According to the Climate Ready Boston Vulnerability Assessment, these susceptible groups in the City of Chelsea are as follows:

 Using their findings as a guide, the partnership now works to build the capacity of these communities to adequately respond to extreme heat events with direct engagement by stakeholders and community members.